nychealth/EH-dataportal/content/data-stories/redesign/index.md

 **New technology**&nbsp;

 We completely overhauled the Portal’s technology to improve usability, mobile compatibility, and accessibility.
-For those of you who are interested, we use:&nbsp;
+We use:

 * [Hugo](https://gohugo.io/), a static site generator&nbsp;
 * [Arquero](https://uwdata.github.io/arquero/), [Vega-Lite](https://vega.github.io/vega-lite/), and [DataTables](https://datatables.net/)&nbsp;to drive front-end data processing and visualization&nbsp;